Snigdha-0210/Agricultural-System/README.md

 🚀 Built to solve real-world agricultural challenges using AI, real-time data, and user-centric design.

-The **Smart Agriculture Advisory System** is an AI-powered platform that provides personalized, real-time farming guidance to help farmers make better decisions, reduce risks, and improve productivity across all types of agriculture.
+> A unified platform that helps farmers decide, learn, and earn using real-time data and intelligent recommendations.

 ---